In this guide

 Do I need a BSN to open a Dutch bank account?

 Traditional banks (ING, ABN AMRO, Rabobank) require a BSN.
-However, Wise does not require a BSN — you can get a Dutch IBAN immediately.
+However, Wise does not require a BSN — you can get a European IBAN immediately.
 Bunq may allow you to start without a BSN for EU citizens.
 This is why many expats open a Wise account first and add a traditional bank later.

 What documents do I need to open a bank account?